The (Not So) Latest

 1/29/04: a Peek at John Kerry's America

 Moveon.org has put together a TV ad they wanted to run during the Superbowl.
 CBS refused to run it because it criticizes Pres.
-Bush, but it looks like an even better critique of John Kerry's goal for America.
+Bush, but it looks to us like an even better critique of John Kerry's goal for America.

 Watch the ad at http://www.moveon.org/cbs/ad.